hapax/hapax.github.io/assets/emcc.md

 #### 1. Introduction <a id="sec-1" name="sec-1"></a>

+I recently stumbled across the book "Why does $E = mc^2$?" by Brian Cox and Jeff Forshaw in a used bookstore.
+I realized, to my chagrin, that I didn't know the answer off the top of my head!
+As a theoretical physicist, that was somewhat embarrassing.
+So, rather than buy the book, I decided I would set out to rediscover it myself.

 #### 2. Spacetime trigonometry<a id="sec-2" name="sec-2"></a>

 Relativity is really just the bizarro version of trigonometry.